OptionWeaver is a digital download that helps investors get started with selling options, including covered calls and cash-secured puts.

 It’s a streamlined spreadsheet model that keeps things fast and simple, and can be used on a variety of platforms.
 It has all of the calculators from StockDelver, plus two more for options.

-I make several thousand dollars a year in option premium income and this is the tool I use to evaluate which options to sell.
+I make several thousand dollars per year in option premium income and this is the tool I use to evaluate which options to sell.

 It’s fast to use, and has five different calculators: